mever-team/transparency-service/README.md

 PASS=admin
 ```

-You can also search for cards.
-Cards that you do not own do not come
+You can also search for cards in the server.
+Cards that you do not own do not
-with any connection attached, and therefore cannot be used as contexts.
+come with any connection attached, and therefore cannot be used as contexts
+below.
 To simplify usage, the default argument value `owned_only=True` retrieves
 only the cards owned by you.

 ```python